iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 ### 1. Creating an Account

 To begin, navigate to shodan.io and create an account.
 Free accounts are limited to 50 search results and basic functionality, while paid subscriptions unlock advanced filters, API access, and higher result limits.
-For researchers, a paid account is recommended to leverage Shodan’s full potential.
+For researchers, a paid account is recommended to leverage Shodan's full potential.

 ### 2. Understanding the Interface

-Shodan’s web interface is straightforward:
+Shodan's web interface is straightforward:

 - **Search Bar:** Enter queries to find devices or services.
 - **Filters Sidebar:** Refine results by country, port, organization, etc.